QuentinRa/blog.quentinra.dev/tools-and-frameworks/vcs/git/commands/index.md

 * 🔫 Delete files that were previously committed
 * ...

 You will usually work on a range of commits.
-The range is starting with your current commit, and ending with the provided commit.
+The range starts with your current commit, and ends with the provided commit.

 ```ps
 # Ex: rebase the last 10 commits